jiadong324/Mako/README.md

 java -jar /path/to/Mako.jar fa=/path/to/GRCh38_full_analysis_set_plus_decoy_hla.fa bamCfg=/path/to/NA19240.mako.cfg minFreq=1 chrom=chr20
 ```

-### Output file format
+### Output file

 **sampleName.superitems.txt:** Mako created nodes for mutational signal graph.
-Each record in the file contains 19 columns of informations.
+Each record in the file contains 19 columns of information.
+Detailed explanation can be found at https://github.com/jiadong324/Mako/tree/master/supports/File_heading.png

 **sampleName.mako.sites.txt:** Mako detect SVs.
 Additional information of each record can be found in the file heading.